VAT Impact on Company Profit in UAE: Key Factors Businesses Must Understand

 UAE Tax Residency Certificate for Individuals

-UAE Tax Residency Certificate Services for Individuals.
-Avoid double taxation, ensure compliance, and secure your residency status with expert support.
+secure your residency status with expert support.

 UAE Tax Residency Certificate for Individuals

 The UAE issues a Tax Residency Certificate to Individuals who meet certain criteria, confirming their residency status in the country.
 This certificate is essential for individuals who wish to take advantage of UAE tax treaties and agreements, avoid double taxation, and demonstrate their compliance with local tax laws.
 An individual will be considered a UAE tax resident if they have been physically present in the UAE for 183 days or more in a relevant consecutive 12-month period (days do not need to be consecutive).
-Nationality, residence visa or holding an Emirates ID alone do not automatically qualify an individual for a TRC - the applicant must meet one of the prescribed residency routes (e.g., 183-day test, 90-day + ties test, or the ‘primary place of residence / centre of interests’ test) and provide the required supporting documentation.
+Nationality, residence visa or holding an Emirates ID alone do not automatically qualify an individual for a TRC - the applicant must meet one of the prescribed residency routes (e.g., 183-day test, 90-day + ties test, or the ‘primary place of residence / centre of interests’ test) and provide the required supporting documentation, as part of the TRC Application Criteria.
 An ‘individual’ is referred to as a ‘natural person’ under UAE law.

 Eligibility Criteria - TRC for Individuals in UAE